michaelcourcy/kasten-postgres-non-exclusive-backup/readme.md

 ## Test

 1. Create a backup of the namespace
-2. delete the statfulset and the restore
+2. delete the statefulset and the pvc
 3. Restore
-4. check you get your data
+4. check you get your data back

 In order to verify that all non exclusive backup operations were done as expected you can check the logs in the backup session pod before it is removed.